 Objective.
 Some statements of a person describe public states in the world.
 Listeners can judge them as true or false.

-There is a cat on the mat.
+There is a llama in the room.

-Winston Churchill came to office in 1940.
+Barack Obama came to office in 2009.

 • Subjective.
 When a private state is revealed, such judgments do not apply.
 Only, we may like or dislike a respective statement.